 I’ve built these strong habits over the years: wake-up early to have 30 minutes alone to launch my day, read the news… or keep my email inbox empty (see after “how I manage emails”).

 I also have “soft” habits.
 These are new habits I’ll create on purpose to progress, test new things, and also have some fun.
 These habits are experimental and may disappear.
-For example this year I’ve decided to ‘learn’ things, so I put in place habits like ‘code every day’ for 1 month.
+For example in ’18 I’ve decided to ‘learn’ things, so I put in place habits like ‘code every day’ for 1 month.

 The power of simple